vb277/micromousee/README.md

 ### 5. Run the Simulator

 After selecting the algorithm in the `main.py` file, press **Run** in the simulator interface.
 Make sure the correct maze is loaded, and the path to your Python environment and `main.py` is correctly set.

+### Maze Files

+All maze files used in this project were sourced from the [Micromouse Online Mazefiles Repository](https://github.com/micromouseonline/mazefiles/tree/master).